hereAlexT/dont-remember/report/report.md

 ### Maintainability

 While microservices architecture offers advantages such as modularity, independent deployment, and technology diversity, it also introduces complexities of distributed systems, increased communication overhead, distributed transaction management, and operational challenges.
 These factors should be carefully considered and evaluated based on specific needs and team capabilities when adopting microservices.
 In our deployment structure, we have utilized AWS combined with Terraform, which provides ease of maintenance.
 Additionally, the user and word services are decoupled, ensuring that maintenance activities do not impact each other.
-Furthermore, our current system lacks the capability to perform database schema updates, which may potentially affect maintainability.
+Furthermore, our current system lacks the capability to perform database schema updates workflow, which may potentially affect maintainability.

 ## Evaluation